 If, like me, you are connecting to Dynamics 365 online, you should be able to click the “CHECK INSTANCES” icon.
 This will search for options and insert the details automatically.
 After you have selected the correct instance click the arrow to proceed to the next step.

-There will now be a pause whilst the connection magic happens!
+There will now be a short pause whilst the connection magic happens!

 Once the connection has been tested you will be presented with the following screen.
-I changed my instance to be the default.
+On this screen you can opt to set this instance as the default, meaning it will be used when creating records from posts.
 Notice that cases and leads are listed as entities by default.
 You could remove these and / or add whatever entities you wish.
 (For now, I will leave these unchanged.)

 Create Social Activities from MSE (Not cases and leads!)

 As already mentioned, at this point leads and cases will not create in Dynamics 365.
 But Social Activities should.
 So it will be worth testing this before you continue.

 In MSE, navigate to a post you’d like to see in Dynamics 365.
 Select it and the use the “LINK TO DYNAMICS 365” option.

 Once you have selected to connect the post with Dynamics 365.
 The instance will default but you can change it if you have multiple connections defined.